ewinapun/ewinapun.github.io/_projects/3_project.md

 [^SSIMS]

-Step 1: compute similarity metrics between pairs of spike trains by calculating the cost to transform one spike train to another with inserting, deleting, or shifting spikes[^Victor]
+Step 1: compute similarity metrics between pairs of spike trains by calculating the cost to transform one spike train to another with inserting, deleting, or shifting spikes [^Victor]

-Step 2: perform dimensionality reduction using t-Distributed Stochastic Neighbor Embedding [^tsne]
+Step 2: perform dimensionality reduction using t-Distributed Stochastic Neighbor Embedding [^tsne].

 These state space projections can be used to identify clusters of similar, recurring activity patterns, without the need to define task-related tuning models for individual